22 years of wisdom – still shining bright

 I knew I had a good shot but I waited to see if I could capture the face

-Afraid that it was disappearing I snatched that picture too quickly without getting the focus right but, a moment later, the hopper reappeared from the far side of the reed and I had my shot of the dayghopper3
+Afraid that it was disappearing I snatched that picture too quickly without getting the focus right but, a moment later, the hopper reappeared from the far side of the reed and I had my shot of the day

 I had a telephoto lens on the camera as I was trying to capture a shot of a strangely exotic-looking bird (focus failure!) but when this dragonfly landed next to me I stepped back about 5 feet and took the photo below.
 I think it looks like a picture of a plastic toy, reminiscent of childhood purchases from Woolworths.
 The reflective quality of the wings almost certainly means that this is a recently hatched dragonfly (female teneral common darter??)